raspiblitz/raspiblitz/README.md

 ##### MIGRATION: Migrate Bitz Date to new Hardware

 This stops your RaspiBlitz and creates a Migration ZIP file you can download/export per SCP to your laptop.
 This contains all important data of your RaspiBlitz including LND, your Blitz configuration and also data from your installed apps.
 Can be used to migrate your RaspiBlitz to a new hardware - for example if your want to replace the HDD with a SSD.
+How to import a Migration File [see here](README.md#import-a-migration-file).

 *NOTICE: If you start your RaspiBlitz after exporting the migration file again it is outdated and using it can risk loosing your channel funds.*